IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/customization/use-the-configuration-framework.md

 To enable the configuration generator, add following Gradle configuration into Gradle build configurations of modules that contains the configuration.
-For the given example, these are the account service module `examples/plugin/service/build.gradle.kts` and the account settings service module `examples/plugin/settingsservice/build.gradle.kts`
+For the given example, these are the accounts service module `examples/plugin/service/build.gradle.kts` and the accounts settings service module `examples/plugin/settingsservice/build.gradle.kts`

 ```kotlin